Why is Own Damage Bike Insurance Cover Useful?

 Claiming own damages in your bike insurance is simple.
 To initiate the claim process, follow the below steps-

-- Immediately inform the insurance provider about the incident.
-Register your claim by calling on their toll-free number or writing an email.
-Ask for the claim form or you can download it from the official website of the insurer.
+- Step 1: Immediately inform the insurance provider about the incident.
+Register your claim by calling their toll-free number or writing an email.
+Ask for the claim form or download it from the insurer's official website.

-- Try providing as much as possible evidence of the accident.
-It is better if you can click some pictures of the damages sustained by the vehicle.
+- Step 2: Try providing as much as possible evidence of the accident.
+It is better to click pictures of the damages sustained by the vehicle.
 Fill out the claim form and submit it along with the relevant documents.

-- A surveyor from the insurance company will examine the vehicle and the damages.
-Later the surveyor will send the assessment report and bills to the insurer.
+- Step 3: A surveyor from the insurance company will examine the vehicle and the damages.
+Later, the surveyor will send the assessment report and bills to the insurer.

-- Once you get approval from the insurer, take your damaged vehicle to the nearby network garage.
-In case you repair your damaged bike from the network garage, you can file a cashless claim, where expenses will be settled directly by the insurer.
-In case you avail the services from a non-network garage, you will have to pay the expenses first and register a claim later.
+- Step 4: Once you get approval from the insurer, take your damaged vehicle to the nearby network garage.
+If you repair your damaged bike from the network garage, you can file a cashless claim, where the insurer will settle expenses directly.
+If you avail the services from a non-network garage, you must pay the bill first and receive the compensation later.

 You may like to Read: How to File a Bike Insurance Claim